 4. Find a decluttering buddy

 Not only will having a decluttering buddy hold you accountable to someone.
-But your decluttering buddy can also motivate and encourage you when you need a push to let go of something.
-As well as inspire you with their decluttering efforts and what they’ve accomplished.
-Working through the struggles and successes of decluttering together can help make decluttering fun.
+But you can also motivate and encourage each other to stick with it and even be more ruthless while you’re decluttering.
+Working through the struggles and successes of decluttering together can help make decluttering feel less overwhelming and more fun.

 5. Challenge yourself or your spouse to a no-spend month

 Decide to not buy anything other than essentials for a month.
-Although this is not necessarily a decluttering activity, it will mean you stop the incoming flow of “stuff”, which will help your decluttering efforts.
+Although this is not necessarily a decluttering activity, it will mean you stop the incoming flow of “stuff”, which can really help your decluttering efforts.

 Challenges are always fun because of their competitive nature.
 You can designate a non-thing prize or reward for successfully completing the challenge.
-Some ideas are dinner out at the end of the month, tickets to a movie or concert, or anything else that will motivate you.
+Maybe dinner out at the end of the month, tickets to a movie or concert, or anything else that will motivate you.

-6. Set a goal of how much you want to declutter by a certain date, then give yourself a reward when you meet your goal
+Set a goal of how much you want to declutter by a certain date.
+Then give yourself a non-thing reward when you meet your goal!

-8. Sell items as you declutter and use some of the money earned to treat yourself
+8. Sell items as you declutter and use the money towards a financial goal or to treat yourself

-See how much money you can earn by selling things you no longer use or love.
-Then treat yourself to a non-thing reward with the money you earned.
+See how much money you can earn by selling things you no longer use, need or love.
+Then put the money towards one of your financial goals.
+Or just treat yourself to something special (preferably a non-thing reward that won’t add clutter!)

-Sometimes we don’t realize the dramatic difference our hard work decluttering has made in our homes until we see a picture of the way our home used to look.
-This is especially true when we are slowly working through our homes decluttering.
+Sometimes you don’t realize the dramatic difference your hard work decluttering is making in your home until you see a picture of the way your home used to look.
+This is especially true when you are slowly working through your home decluttering.

-A great way to stay motivated and encouraged to start or keep decluttering, is to take before and after pictures of the spaces you declutter.
-The transformation can inspire you and remind you that all the hard work you’re putting in really is paying off.
+A great way to stay motivated and encouraged while decluttering is by taking before and after pictures of the spaces you declutter.
+Seeing the transformation can inspire you and remind you that all the hard work you’re putting in really is paying off.

 It doesn’t even have to be before and after pictures of a whole room.
 It can be pictures of a drawer, a section of a room, a closet, etc. Document your progress to remind yourself of the results of your hard work.